chakrabar/chakrabar.github.io/_posts/articles/2018-01-05-porting-existing-libraries-to-dotnet-core.md

 5. The development team needs to get up-to-date with this new and evolving technology
 6. Since it is still evolving, the code might need more changes in future.
 More tests again.
 7. The development setup works best with latest infrastructures, e.g. `VS 2017 v15.3+`.
 For some teams/individuals, the setup cost can become a bummer!
-8. If the application depends on other projects which are not ported to core, it will not help
+8. If the application depends on other projects which are not ported to core, it will not help (and if they are from the not supported list [2] like WCF, they cannot be ported)
 9. The full `.NET Framework` is not going anywhere, and it'll always be maintained and updated
 10. If the only compelling reason is _"It's new and cool, and everyone is talking about it"_, just drop the idea already